Spoiler Susceptibility in Party Elections: Spoiler Susceptibility

-To compare voting methods, we analyze their performance under 11 probabilistic models: four spatial models ($d = 1, 2$ and $\sigma = 0.05, 0.2$), four single-peaked models (Walsh and Conitzer, $\sigma = 0.05, 0.2$), two Mallows models ($\phi_1 = 0.75$, $\phi_2 = 0.25, 0.75$) and Impartial Culture.
-For every voting method, model, committee size $k \in \{1, 5, 15\}$, and number of parties $p \in \{3,\dots,10\}$ we run 600 simulations, with the number of districts $c = 100$, and the number of voters per district $n = 100$.
-For Jefferson--D'Hondt we use the Pot \& Ladle approximation (see Appendix, Eq.~1), for SNTV, $k$-Borda, and STV we use the optimal algorithms, while for CC, HB, and $k$-PAV we use greedy approximation algorithms.
+To compare voting methods, we analyze their performance under $8$ probabilistic models: four spatial models ($d = 1, 2$ and $\sigma = 0.05, 0.2$), two single-peaked models (Walsh \citep{wal:t:generate-sp} and Conitzer \citep{con:j:eliciting-singlepeaked}), one Mallows model ($\phi_1 =\phi_2 = 0.75$) and impartial culture.
+For every model, committee size $k \in \{5, 10, 15\}$, and number of parties $p \in \{3,\dots,12\}$ we run $300$ simulations, with the number of districts and the number of voters per district both equal to $256$.
+The figures for $k = 5$ are reported above (others can be found in Appendix E).